 7. How financially stable is my insurance provider?

-You deserve peace of mind knowing that your home insurance company is financially stable enough to protect your home and belongings when a widespread disaster strikes.
+You deserve the peace of mind knowing that your home insurance company is financially stable enough to protect your home and belongings when a widespread disaster strikes.

-.
+Verify that your insurance company maintains a strong balance sheet, sizable surplus, and solid reinsurance program.
 These are signs that, in the event of a big 100-year storm, they will be capable of restoring policyholders to pre-loss condition.